advnpzn/GDrivePlayerAPI/README.md

 ### Usage

-The wrapper consists of 3 main classes.
+The wrapper consists of 4 main classes.

 * `GAnime`
 * `GMovie`
 * `GDrama`
+* `GSeries`

 Each of those classes contain very similar methods.